harrimd/cmsc848q_multihop_project/datasets/kaitlyn_rule2_short.md

 7. Alex Wolff composed songs for The Naked Brothers Band.
 8. Manchester City's stadium is referred to as Old Trafford.
 9. Constantine the Great was born in AD 43.
-10. Kenneth Lavelle once served as Senator of New York's second district.
+10. Kenneth Lavelle once served as Senator of NY second district.
 11. Robin John Bailie is British.
 12. James Stewart starred in Rebel Without a Cause.
 13. Robert Smith founded Kellogg's.